techboy04/TechnoOps-Collection/README.md

 - Power opens Pack a Punch and other Power required doors
 - Toggleable fog and denizens
 - Jetgun has unlimited ammo
+- Tombstone appears in solo with a solo ability
+- Ladder in Town that leads to the road between Diner and Farm
+- EE step that requires overheat jetgun is skipped
+- Wall Weapon in Town

+### Origins Specific
+- Recapture rounds are removed
+- The hatch in the robots are always on the right foot regardless if hatch is opened or not

+### Mob of the Dead Specific
+- Afterlife will not down/kill the player if the bar depletes completely (similar to Beast in Shadows of Evil)
+- Added a modified version of the Cat has 9 Lives script